akaymaram/hadith_analysis/README.md

 Next Steps:
 1. Add the graph generation and visualization process
 2. Check the Safari reading list items, review items and add the select content
-3. Expand the ETL to include all books with under 100 entries

 Backlog:
 1. Build a daily screenshot job using Mac Automator or crontab
-2. Fix the manabe_generator.py to include all sources not just the first 25 elements
+2. Fix the manabe_generator.py to include all sources not just the first 25 elements in the manabeh list
+3. Expand the ETL of manabeh data to include all books with under 100 entries
+4. Check the references and cited by in Multi-IsnadSet MIS for Sahih Muslim Hadith with chain of narrators, based on multiple ISNAD paper in https://doi.org/10.1016/j.dib.2024.110439